Painter portrays overlooked faces

 “Two years ago I had a solo show at the Falcon, in Marlboro,” she recalls.
 “I went to the workers’ barracks and was able to persuade three of them to come with me.
 Tony Falco, the Falcon’s owner, welcomed them with a free Sunday brunch, and they came, in their work clothes, and we walked around, and people were shaking their hands.
 There was a woman there who had bought a couple of the paintings in which one of the men was the subject.
 She happened to turn up, and they met.
 I cried all the way home; it was so moving.”

-The Lofts at Beacon is located at 18 Front St. Gallery hours are Monday to Friday, 9 a.m. to 6 p.m.; Saturday, 9 a.m. to 4 p.m.; and Sunday, 11 a.m. to 3 p.m.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The Lofts at Beacon is located at 18 Front St. Gallery hours are Monday to Friday, 9 a.m. to 6 p.m.; Saturday, 9 a.m. to 4 p.m.; and Sunday, 11 a.m. to 3 p.m.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.